top of page

 The problem was that no one could do that for me.
 All I wanted was for someone to tell me I was going to be OK — and no one could.

 Only with hindsight do I realise that I used music, and specifically opera, to turn the gas down.
-The arias gave my feelings a shape and a duration.
-Each one created a contained space in which a single emotion could exist without being overwhelmed by the next.
-For a few minutes at a time, fear, grief, anger or hope had somewhere to go — and then, crucially, somewhere to end.
+Opera met my intensity: the arias gave my feelings a space in which a single emotion could exist without being overwhelmed by the next.
+For a few minutes at a time, fear, grief, anger, or hope had somewhere to go.
+Opera didn’t calm the storm; it allowed me to step inside it safely, long enough for the heat to diminish.

 Nearly twenty years later, I am still here.
 For reasons no one can fully explain, I have had a reprieve.

 Breathe grew out of that realisation.
-It is not a story about survival or illness, though both are present.
+It’s not a story about survival or illness, though both are present.
 It is a love story.
 Facing death stripped everything back and allowed me to see human nature at its most generous — in my family, my friends, in medical teams, and in strangers.
 To have received so much love in one lifetime is an extraordinary gift.

 Cancer Diva 2026